alexpeits/alexpeits.github.io/posts/2018-09-27-haskell-proofs.md

 One disclaimer: I am definitely not an expert so many things might not be correct.
 This post's style is informal and more of a braindump, much like some of my [favourite posts](https://artyom.me/lens-over-tea-1) out there.
-If you find any errors or if you have any question or comment, feel free to leave a comment below, drop me an email (`alexpeitsinis [at] gmail [dot] com`) or find me at fpslack (`@alexpeits`).
+If you find any errors or if you have any question or comment, feel free to drop me an email (`alexpeitsinis [at] gmail [dot] com`) or find me at fpslack (`@alexpeits`).
 What follows is also most definitely not suitable for "production use".
 However I believe it's a good application of using dependent types and some more exotic language extensions.

 [mads]: <https://www.madsbuch.com/proving-stuff-in-haskell/>